Dedolox/holy-grail-of-holy-paladins/README.md

 First upload of my program here was 20.03.2026 but I am of course constantly working on it when I get good input for how to make it better.
 So I will reupload the newest version of my program and it overwrites the old one.
 I am just telling you this because some people told me it looks suspicious that the upload was just hours ago.
+(Last update implemented "Mana Weight" instead of binary "Need Mana"

 Furthermore some people told me that they dont want to click a random exe from a random guy from the internet which I totally understand.
 The reason why I made such an exe is simple: I want that everyone who is interested in it can use my program and not only people who are familiar with coding or python.